Icsperia/Basys3-Fpga-Project/README.md

 # Basys3-Fpga-Project
 I've made an VGA driver for Basys3 FPGA.
 The resoulion being full hd so I need it to make a PLL with frequency of 148.5 MHz.
-Then I used the driver to make a mini game in which you have to use 2 walls to doge a bouncing ball.
+I've draw 2 rectangles and a circle in which i used to make a mini game in which you need to doge the bouncing cirlce using the rectangulars.
+The circle is moving without any user input.
+For that I used the delay module to set the speed of ball.
+Then i used the same delay module and the fpga buttons to make the rectangles to move up and down.
+If the ball touch one of the rectangles the ball  will go to initial position.